USA SCRATCH CARDS

 Match any of YOUR NUMBERS to any of the WINNING NUMBERS, win PRIZE shown.

-Reveal a "Red 7" symbol, win 5 TIMES PRIZE shown.
+Reveal a "5X" symbol, win 5 times PRIZE shown.

 If you won, redeem your prize!